gurinovich/PopCluster/README.md

 PopCluster: a new algorithm to identify genetic variants with ethnicity-dependent effects

 ## Dependencies
-Before running the program, make sure that R and PLINK are installed.
+* Before running the program, make sure that R, PLINK, and EIGENSOFT (version 6.1.4) are installed.
+* Load respective modules:

+*module load EIGENSOFT*
+*module load R*
+*module load plink*

+* Install R dplyr package if not installed already:

+in R:

+*install.packages("dplyr")*

+## Execution
 To submit the job, run the following shell script that links all the files and scripts:

 *sh PopCluster.sh workdir scriptsdir filesdir eigensoftdir*